wshostak/rest-api-express/README.md

 bower install
 npm install
-npm run dev // development without a debug browser window npm run-dev-window // development with a debug browser window (recommended)
+npm run dev // development without a debug browser window npm run dev-window // development with a debug browser window (recommended)
 ```

 # The instructions below are for the original repository